Brodan/patter/README.md

 $ pip install patter
 ```

-Then set the following environtment variables based on your Mattermost server's config:
+Then set the following environment variables based on your Mattermost server's config:
 ```
 MATTERMOST_TEAM_NAME
 MATTERMOST_URL